perfectiondotdev/perfection-playground/perfection-cli/README.md

-# Perfection Theme - CLI Usage
+# Perfection CLI - Manage Themes

 This folder demonstrate how you should scaffold your configuration file, theme.js and components json files